shhossain/computer_science/README.md

 ### Major functionalities of an OS
 - **Resource Management**: When parallel accessing happens in the OS, it means when multiple users are accessing the system, the OS works as a Resource Manager.
 Its responsibility is to provide hardware to the user.
 It decreases the load in the system.
 - **Process Management**: It includes various tasks like scheduling and termination of the process.
 OS manages various tasks at a time.
-Here CPU Scheduling happens means all the tasks would be done by the many algorithms that use for scheduling.
+Here CPU Scheduling happens means all the tasks would be done by the many algorithms that are used for scheduling.
 - **Storage Management**: The file system mechanism used for the management of the storage.
 NIFS, CFS, CIFS, NFS, etc. are some file systems.
 All the data is stored in various tracks of Hard disks that are all managed by the storage manager.
-It included Hard Disk.
+It included a Hard Disk.
 - **Memory Management**: Refers to the management of primary memory.
 The operating system has to keep track of how much memory has been used and by whom.
 It has to decide which process needs memory space and how much.
 OS also has to allocate and deallocate the memory space.
 - **Security/Privacy Management**: Privacy is also provided by the Operating system utilizing passwords so that unauthorized applications can't access programs or data.
 For example, Windows uses **_Kerberos_** authentication to prevent unauthorized access to data.

 ### Types of Operating Systems
 - **Mainframe OS**:
-At the high end are the operating systems for mainframes, those room-sized computers still found in major corporate data centers.
+At the high end are the operating systems for mainframes, those room-sized computers still found in major corporate data centres.
 These computers differ from personal computers in terms of their I/O capacity.
 A mainframe with 1000 disks and millions of gigabytes of data is not unusual; a personal computer with these specifications would be the envy of its friends.
 Mainframes are also making some-